-^{} Assuming no exercise of the over-allotment option in this offering

-- (1) Through Polar Energy Company Limited.
+- Assuming no exercise of the over-allotment option in this offering. - (1) Through Polar Energy Company Limited, which is the record holder of 6,355,000 Ordinary Shares.
 Hongliang Li is the controlling person of Polar Energy Company Limited and has sole voting and dispositive power over shares held by Polar Energy Company Limited.
-On August 10, 2023, Polar Energy Company Limited, WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD entered into a voting rights proxy agreement and a power of attorney, pursuant to which WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD. appointed Polar Energy Company Limited to act as their attorney with full power in the appointers' name to exercise all rights in relation to the Ordinary Shares held by the appointers, including all or any of the voting and other rights, powers and privileges attached to the Ordinary Shares or otherwise capable of being exercised by the appointers in relation to such Ordinary Shares. - (2) Through WISE-POWER ENERGY SERVICES CO., Ltd. Hongqi Li and Jin Wu are each a controlling person of WISE-POWER ENERGY SERVICES CO., Ltd. Each of Hongqi Li and Jin Wu own 50% of the issued shares of WISE-POWER ENERGY SERVICES CO., Ltd. and have shared voting and dispositive power over shares held by WISE-POWER ENERGY SERVICES CO., Ltd. - (3) Through COBO Petroleum Technology Co., Ltd. Hongguang Li is a controlling person of COBO Petroleum Technology Co., Ltd and has sole voting and dispositive power over shares held by COBO Petroleum Technology Co., Ltd. - (4) Through Pacific Century Oil and Gas Technology Co., Ltd. Yali Wang and Xiangteng Li are the controlling persons of Pacific Century Oil and Gas Technology Co., Ltd. Yali Wang and Xiangteng Li own 60% and 40% of the issued shares of Pacific Century Oil and Gas Technology Co., Ltd. respectively and have shared voting and dispositive power over shares held by Pacific Century Oil and Gas Technology Co., Ltd.
+In addition, as further discussed below, on August 10, 2023, Polar Energy Company Limited, WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD entered into a Voting Rights Proxy Agreement and a Power of Attorney, pursuant to which WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD. appointed Polar Energy Company Limited to act as their attorney with full power in the appointers' name to exercise all rights in relation to the aggregate 9,145,000 Ordinary Shares held by the appointers, including all or any of the voting and other rights, powers and privileges attached to the Ordinary Shares or otherwise capable of being exercised by the appointers in relation to such Ordinary Shares. - (2) Through WISE-POWER ENERGY SERVICES CO., Ltd, which is the record holder of 6,355,000 Ordinary Shares.
+Hongqi Li and Jin Wu are each a controlling person of WISE-POWER ENERGY SERVICES CO., Ltd. Each of Hongqi Li and Jin Wu own 50% of the issued shares of WISE-POWER ENERGY SERVICES CO., Ltd. and have shared voting and dispositive power over 6,355,000 Ordinary Shares held by WISE-POWER ENERGY SERVICES CO., Ltd. The voting rights proxy agreement entered into with and the power of attorney granted to Polar Energy Company Limited, both dated August 10, 2023, may be terminated and revoked respectively with an advance 30 days' written notice.
+Hence, WISE-POWER ENERGY SERVICES CO., Ltd. and its shareholders retain a beneficial interest in the 6,355,000 Ordinary Shares subject to such voting rights proxy agreement and the power of attorney. - (3) Through COBO Petroleum Technology Co., Ltd, which is the record holder of 1,550,000 Ordinary Shares.
+Hongguang Li is a controlling person of COBO Petroleum Technology Co., Ltd and has sole voting and dispositive power over 1,550,000 Ordinary Shares held by COBO Petroleum Technology Co., Ltd. The voting rights proxy agreement entered into with and the power of attorney granted to Polar Energy Company Limited, both dated August 10, 2023, may be terminated and revoked respectively with an advance 30 days' written notice.
+Hence, COBO Petroleum Technology Co., Ltd. and its shareholder retain a beneficial interest in the 1,550,000 Ordinary Shares subject to such voting rights proxy agreement and the power of attorney. - (4) Through Pacific Century Oil and Gas Technology Co., Ltd, which is the record holder of 1,240,000 Ordinary Shares.
+Yali Wang and Xiangteng Li are the controlling persons of Pacific Century Oil and Gas Technology Co., Ltd. Yali Wang and Xiangteng Li own 60% and 40% of the issued shares of Pacific Century Oil and Gas Technology Co., Ltd. respectively and have shared voting and dispositive power over 1,240,000 Ordinary